Skip to content

 22. Little Green Pigeon

-The little green pigeon is a species of bird belonging to the family Columbidae, which is one of the most common bird families in the world.
-It is found in the countries of Brunei, Indonesia, Malaysia, Singapore, and Thailand.
+The little green pigeon is a species of bird belonging to the family Columbidae, one of the most common bird families in the world.
+It is in Brunei, Indonesia, Malaysia, Singapore, and Thailand.

 Its natural habitat is in subtropical or tropical moist lowland forests.

 This type of bird is typically smaller in size when compared to other species found in the genus Treron, which is a large genus of pigeons and doves.
-The little green pigeon is a unique species in that it is identifiable by its bright green body.
+The little green pigeon is unique because its bright green body makes it identifiable.

 Its wings and tail feathers are often a slightly darker shade of green.
-Its head is usually a yellow or orange color with small black spots.
-Its legs are typically pink or red in color.
+Its head is usually yellow or orange with small black spots.
+Its legs are typically pink or red.

-The little green pigeon is a great addition to any forest, as it helps to create a vibrant and colorful ecosystem.
-This species of bird feeds on leaves, seeds, and fruits found on trees and shrubs.
+The little green pigeon is an excellent addition to any forest, as it helps to create a vibrant and colorful ecosystem.
+This bird species feeds on leaves, seeds, and fruits from trees and shrubs.

 They are also quite vocal and can be heard cooing during the day.
-The little green pigeon is a beautiful species of bird and is a great addition to any forest.
+The little green pigeon is a beautiful bird species and an excellent addition to any forest.

-Although they may be shy around humans, they are an important part of the ecosystem and are beneficial to the environment.
+Although they may be shy around humans, they are essential to the ecosystem and benefit the environment.
 With the proper protection, this species can be enjoyed by future generations.

 KingdomAnimalia